-- 4102, 4202, 4302.
+4102, 4202, 4302.
 Directed Readings.
 Students develop and execute independent reading or research projects under the guidance of a departmental faculty member, culminating in a written report.
-Prerequisites: Written approval of the instructor and the department chair or a designate, at least sophomore standing, and appropriate introductory and advanced course preparation. - 4301, 4401, 4402, 4403, 4404.
+Prerequisites: Written approval of the instructor and the department chair or a designate, at least sophomore standing, and appropriate introductory and advanced course preparation.

+4301, 4401, 4402, 4403, 4404.
 Washington Term.
 Intensive study of national political institutions.
 Includes a four-hour research project (4401), a four-hour internship (4402), and an eighthour seminar (4403 and 4404).
-Prerequisites: Two courses in political science, at least one at the upper level, that are relevant to the selected program. - 4304.
+Prerequisites: Two courses in political science, at least one at the upper level, that are relevant to the selected program.
+Available for Political Science, Public Policy, or International Studies majors or minors.

+4304.
 Departmental Seminar: Scope and Methods of Political Science.
 An overview of the enterprise of political science.
-It canvasses the areas of interest to the discipline, the questions political scientists pursue, and the ways scholars have addressed these questions. - 4306.
+It canvasses the areas of interest to the discipline, the questions political scientists pursue, and the ways scholars have addressed these questions.

+4306.
 Internship in Political Science.
-Undergraduate students who arrange for part- or full-time jobs in government, political parties, interest groups, or other organizations relate these experiences to their academic curriculum through research and writing, under the guidance of a departmental faculty member.
-Prerequisites: Written approval of the instructor and the department chair or a designate, at least sophomore standing, and appropriate introductory and advanced preparation. - 4307.
+Undergraduate students who arrange for part- or fulltime jobs in government, political parties, interest groups, or other organizations relate these experiences to their academic curriculum through research and writing, under the guidance of a departmental faculty member.
+Prerequisites: Written approval of the instructor and the department chair or a designate, at least sophomore standing, and appropriate introductory and advanced preparation.

+4307.
 Departmental Distinction Thesis.
 Candidates for departmental distinction write a thesis under the direction of a departmental faculty member, culminating in an oral examination over the field of the thesis.
 Prerequisite: Admission to departmental honors candidacy.

+4343.
+Nationalities and Minorities in Europe.
+A study of minority issues in Europe.
+The Balkans, the Baltics, the Basques: what is the fighting for?
+In modern Europe, minority issues are constantly debated and acted upon, both by majorities and minorities.
+The course is part of the SMU in Copenhagen program.

+4363.
+Religion and Politics in the Western Tradition.
+Analysis of the relationship between religious faith and civil government in the Western tradition.
+Focuses on thinkers and controversies from the late Roman empire to the contemporary United States.

+5341.
+European Politics: The European Union.
+Europe is in a period of transformation, emerging as a major player on the world scene, while internally developing a novel balance between unification of countries and the rise of local identities.
+What are the forces that shape the new Europe?
+How does European policy materialize and who makes the decisions?
+The course is part of the SMU in Copenhagen program.

+5383.
+Seminar on Regional Conflicts.
+A study of the problems of European security, with a particular emphasis on the issues confronting populations and policy makers after the Cold War, on the search for a new European security order, and on the emergence of new threats to security.
+The course is part of the SMU in Copenhagen program.